-This mini-game gives a good feel for how the pawns move, capture and defend themselves.
+This mini-game (also called the Pawn Game) gives a good feel for how the pawns move, capture and defend themselves.
 Pawns provide the backdrop for chess.
 Structures such as pawn chains will emerge as well as important concepts such as the sacrifice.
 To play the game well requires counting ahead as pawns race each other.

 This game is played with only the pawns.
 The pawns move as in chess, either one or two squares on their first move and one move thereafter.
 Captures are made diagonally forwards one square.
 Whoever reaches the opposite end first wins.